informalsystems/vdd/lightclient/failuredetector.md

 then the failure detector eventually outputs evidence for height *h*.

-**[LCD-VC-LIFE-FLTPRIM]** If the bisection trusts a header at height *h* that deviates from the header on the chain (possibly because the primary is faulty), and there is a correct secondary, then the failure detector eventually outputs evidence for height *h*.
+**[LCD-VC-LIFE-FLTPRIM]** If there is no fork on the main chain and if the verification trusts a header at height *h* that deviates from the header on the chain (possibly because the primary is faulty), and there is a correct secondary, then the failure detector eventually outputs evidence for height *h*.

-**[LCD-VC-LIFE-CONFL]**  If the failure detector observes two conflicting headers for height *h*, it reports evidence for height *h*.

-*Remark:* Liveness 3 is more operational and talks about operational details of the failure detector.
-Perhaps it should better be addressed by something like to following requirement:

 **[LCD-REQ-REP]** If the failure detector observes two conflicting headers for height *h*, it should try to verify both.
 If both are verified it should report evidence.